andreafabrizi/DNSProxy/README.md

 ;; ANSWER SECTION:
 facebook.com.
 524549  IN  A   185.60.216.35

-;; Query time: 277 msec
 ;; SERVER: 127.0.0.1#53(127.0.0.1)
-;; WHEN: Tue Jan 29 21:00:50 CET 2019
 ;; MSG SIZE  rcvd: 46
 ```

-If queries are successful, you can now safely replace the current
+Once all listeners have been tested, you can safely replace the actual
-"nameserver" entries inside "/etc/resolv.conf" to point ALL DNS
+entries inside "/etc/resolv.conf" to point ALL DNS traffic towards DNSP.
-traffic towards DNSP, by inserting such a line:
+Inserting the following line and delete all other "namaserver" entries:
 ```
 nameserver 127.0.0.1
 ```

-Once configuration and testing completed successfully, you will be
+Once configuration and testing successful, you will be ready to run a
-ready to run a DNS-over-HTTPS peer & server as described by RFC 8484.
+DNS-over-HTTPS client & server as described by RFC 8484.

-To test if DNSProxy is working fine you can run a simple traffic
+To test if DNSProxy is working fine you can also run a traffic capture
-capture with wireshark/tcpdump, checking for DNS messages integrity
+with tools like wireshark or tcpdump, checking the integrity of DNS messages
 using integrated dissectors.

-## Testing deploy of PHP script
+## Testing deployment of PHP script over the web

 To test the deploy of nslookup-doh.php along with correct DNS
 resolution, you could use **curl** utility within a shell.